Observation Hives: a new standard

 BEEcosystem's modular expansion works by using our unique vent-to-passageway magnetic connection points.
 Because both the hive’s side vents and additional HexHive bodies attach magnetically, by simply sliding out any one of the four side-ventilation screens, another HexHive body can be attached to create a more spacious hive interior—giving your colony room to grow and thrive.

-Outdoor models include a stylish metal roof to keep your bees happy and dry on the rainy days—while indoor models come with a transfer tube and simple window connection unit, so your bees can come and go freely from their outdoor foraging flights in search of floral pollen and nectar.
-No matter which model you choose, you’ll enjoy the same unparalleled viewing access into the intricate lives of your social bees.
+For indoor hive setups, BEEcosystem includes a flexible transfer tube and simple window connection unit, so your bees can come and go freely from their outdoor foraging flights in search of floral pollen and nectar.

 BEEcosystem was designed to fit and expand along your indoor or outdoor wall.
 Each BEEcosystem hive measures 21" in length by 18" in height by 5" in width.
 The weight of each hive is 10-12 pounds without honeycomb and honeybees.
-Adding the bees and honeycomb could increase hive weight to roughly 20-30 pounds.
+Adding the bees and built honeycomb eventually increases hive weight to roughly 30 pounds.

 Indoor Hive Features & Accessories